tyhouch/tylerhouchin-dot-com/content/blogs/why-is-china-flooding-the-world-with-free-ai.md

 The hardware strategy extends beyond just the chips used to run the LLMs.
 Over half of publicly listed humanoid robotics companies are Chinese.
 DJI dominates drones.
 China manufactures most AI-enabled consumer devices globally.

+## The Commoditization Thesis

 Brett Adcock, CEO of Figure AI, said it directly when ending their OpenAI partnership in February 2025: "LLMs are getting smarter yet more commoditized.
 For us, LLMs have quickly become the smallest piece of the puzzle."

-Models - or digital intelligence - is becoming commoditized, the money to be made will be (1) at the bottom of the stack: infra to run the models and (2) at the top of the stack: the applications/devices that utilize these models.
+If models become commoditized, the money flows elsewhere.
+To the bottom of the stack: infrastructure to run the models.
+To the top of the stack: applications and devices that use them.
+And to the middle: the ecosystem of developers building on top.

-Before 2025, open-source AI moved slowly - a few Mistral releases, a couple Llama updates per year.
-That was normal.
-But 2025?
-DeepSeek R1 in January, Qwen 3 in March, MiniMax M1 in summer, Kimi K2 and GLM-4.5 in July, then ByteDance models, more Qwen releases, even Meituan (China's DoorDash) releasing a trillion-parameter model.
+China looked at this landscape and made a bet: we can't win the model monetization game, so let's accelerate commoditization and win everything else.

 There's an irony in how this happened.
 US export controls were supposed to slow China's AI development by restricting access to advanced chips.
 Instead, they forced innovation.

-China is compute-bound - can't easily get cutting-edge GPUs.
-The US is increasingly energy-bound - $64 billion in datacenter projects have been blocked or delayed due to grid constraints and local opposition.
-Both countries are optimizing around their bottleneck, just in opposite directions.

-When you can't throw unlimited H100s at training, you develop better architectures.
-Mixture-of-Experts, DeepSeek's GRPO algorithm, aggressive optimization.
-DeepSeek trained frontier models for $5-6 million on export-controlled H800s while OpenAI spent $100+ million on top hardware.

-Constraints forced efficiency.
-And now that efficiency advantage is being distributed globally through open weights.

-Where does this leave things?
+## Where This Leaves Us

-China has proven to be awesomely adaptable in the AI market.
-First, Western markets are closed to them, then domestic competition destroys pricing power.
-But then State funding removed the need for returns, so they're using free models to create demand for Chinese hardware - chips, robots, consumer devices.
-That's the business model.
-The models themselves were never the product.
+China has proven remarkably adaptable.
+Western markets closed to them?
+Fine, can't monetize there anyway.
+Domestic competition destroyed pricing power?
+Fine, state funding removes the need for returns.
+Can't get Nvidia chips?
+Fine, optimize for Huawei and build that ecosystem instead.

+The strategy crystallizes: free models create demand for Chinese hardware (chips, robots, consumer devices) and capture the developer ecosystem that builds on top.
+The models were never the product.
+They're the distribution mechanism.

+The US is betting that closed, monetizable models will fund the research needed to stay ahead.
+China is betting that commoditized, free models will let them win on hardware and ecosystem even if they're not always at the frontier.

+Both strategies are coherent.
+We're about to find out which one wins.

 ---